robinbraemer/robinbraemer/README.md

 became thirsty for knowledge and am always looking for the next awesome thing on my way to become a recognized engineer and entrepreneur!

-From multiple programming languages (backend only, don't like frontend), selling automated chrome browsers for Instagram automation bots to writing a single 222 lines SQL query to developing a cloud-ready access control system (AWS, Google like IAM) to
+From multiple programming languages (backend mostly), selling automated chrome browsers for Instagram automation bots to writing a single 222 lines SQL query to developing a cloud-ready access control system (AWS, Google like IAM) to